michael-stoyanov/.NetFramework-Rest-Excercise-DDD-xUnit/ReadMe.md

 8. Static file which has all of the string messages for logging and exceptions.
 9. Unit and integration tests - **In Progress**

+10. Fix: Repositories with the proper Repository pattern using TEntitiy instead db context!!
 ------------------

 ### Maybes:
 1. Create custom exceptions with own exception messages.
 2. Fix exceptions filter response status code.
+3. Import and use shouldly NuGet for unit testing.